rage/java-programming/data/osa-2/2-toistaminen.md

 It does the trick, but not quite elegantly.
 What if the program had to read one hundred or perhaphs one thousand numbers and print their sum?
 What if the program had to read only three numbers?

 <!-- Tämän ongelman voi ratkaista toistolauseella, joka pitää kirjaa sekä summasta että lukemiskerroista.
 Viiden luvun summan tulostava toistolauseella toteutettava ohjelma näyttää seuraavalta. -->
-This problem can be solved with a while-loop, which keeps track of both the sum and the amount of read numbers.
+This problem can be solved with a loop, which keeps track of both the sum and the amount of read numbers.
 The program that prints the sum of five numbers looks now as follows

 ```java
 Scanner scanner = new Scanner(System.in);